mattbrictson/tomo/docs/plugins/git.md

 ### git:create_release

-Fetches the latest commits from `git_branch` and creates a release by copying the contents of that branch of repository into a new release inside the `releases_path`.
+Fetches the latest commits from `git_branch` (or `git_ref`) and creates a release by copying the contents of that branch of repository into a new release inside the `releases_path`.
 Releases are numbered based on the timestamp of when the deploy takes place.

 `git:create_release` is intended for use as a [deploy](../commands/deploy.md) task.